Percy Pickard

 Group Captain Percy Charles "Pick" Pickard, (16 May 1915 – 18 February 1944) was an officer in the Royal Air Force during the Second World War.
 He served as a pilot and commander, and was the first officer of the RAF to be awarded the DSO three times during the war.
 He flew over a hundred sorties and distinguished himself in a variety of operations requiring coolness under fire.

 In 1941 he was asked to participate in the making of the Crown film Target for To-night.
-Attention from the film made him a public figure in England.
+Attention from the film made him a public figure in the UK.
 Later that year he led the squadron of Whitley bombers that carried paratroopers to their drop for the Bruneval raid.

 Through most of 1943 he commanded 161 Squadron, the secretive unit that flew SOE agents in and out of occupied France.
 He was a very active commanding officer, and flew many of the missions himself.
 In late 1943 Pickard was made the commander of a new unit, 140 Wing, a ground attack formation whose three squadrons had converted to the Mosquito.
 On 18 February 1944 Pickard led a group of Mosquitos on the Amiens prison raid to destroy the walls of a Gestapo prison and free the prisoners inside.
 He was killed in this operation.
 Pickard was one of the RAF's most highly regarded bomber pilots of the war, ranking among the likes of Guy Gibson and Leonard Cheshire.